ninchat/ninchat-api/api.md

              not specified)

 Message content is provided in the payload (see [Transports](#transports)).
+The content may not be empty: it must contain one or more parts (but the individual parts may be zero-length).

 Exactly one of `channel_id`, `user_id` and `identity_name` must be specified.
 `user_id` specifies a private conversation party.  `identity_type` and